thor-harsh/Project--Hadoop-13/README.md

 # Project--Hadoop-13

-**In this project we will be using Spark to count the total number of ratings given by user for each unique ratings from the u.data dataset.**
+**In this project we will be using Spark with Python to count the total number of ratings given by user for each unique ratings from the u.data dataset.**

 **Before diving into the project lets get to know about Spark.**